 No, the Office of Student Conduct only handles off-campus violations that interferes with the mission of the university by impacting the health and safety of students and the surrounding community.
 The primary types of off-campus violations referred to the Office of Student Conduct include (but not limited to):

-- felony charges;
+- Felony charges;

-- driving while impaired (DWI) charges or charges of driving by individuals less than twenty-one (21) years old after consuming alcohol or drugs;
+- Driving while impaired (DWI) charges or charges of driving by individuals less than twenty-one (21) years old after consuming alcohol or drugs;

-- repeated alcohol misdemeanor charges;
+- Repeated or high risk alcohol misdemeanor charges;

-- repeated drug misdemeanor charges; and
+- Repeated or high risk drug misdemeanor charges;

 Do parents need to attend this meeting?